 - 1. Ensure that there is ample space around you.
 Start by placing your feet together and arms at the side. - 2.
-You may start with walking along the wall with hands on the wall for support or walk under supervision of a person if you find this exercise difficult. - 3.
-Look straight and start sidestepping with one side of the leg, followed by the other leg. - 4.
-Return to starting position and repeat 5 laps.
+Look straight and start sidestepping with one side of the leg, followed by the other leg. - 3.
+Repeat for 10 times and do the same for the other direction.